xalitoarriaza/help/docs/memcache.md

 ## Scaling

 In the Dashboard, go to your App and click on Memcache under the scaling options.
 Please also see the [Memcache scaling](scaling#toc-memcache) section.

 Using a plan with two Nodes allow you two modes:

 1. **Combined**: data is stored only on one of the nodes > twice the memory size
-2. **Redundant**: data is stored on both nodes > one nodes can fail
+2. **Redundant**: data is stored on both nodes > one node can fail

 The former mode is not recommended.
 So here is how you enable redundant mode when using the `Memcached` library: